lucamusolesi/impress.js/README.md

 This is a fork of impress.js that adds mousewheel support to navigate the slides.
+Scrolling down will go to the "next" slide and scrolling up to the "previous".

 impress.js
 ============